andyyy60/andyyy60.github.io/instructions.md

 ### Table of Contents
 1. Data Types

-a.
-What is a primitive data type?
+- What is a primitive data type?
 2. Variables

 a.
 Declaring variables